cronologic-de/ug_ndigo6g/source/techdata.rst

 the development of specialized software to fulfill the application of the end user.
 The device is provided to system integrators to be built into measurement systems that are distributed to end users.
-These systems usually consist of a the Ndigo6G, a main board, a case, application software and possible additional electronics to attach the system to some type of detector.
+These systems usually consist of a Ndigo6G, a main board, a case, application software and possible additional electronics to attach the system to some type of detector.
 They might also be integrated with the detector.